Alfred Loisy

-His theological positions brought him into conflict with the church's authorities, including Pope Leo XIII and Pope Pius X. In 1893, he was dismissed as a professor from the Institut Catholique de Paris.
-His books were condemned by the Roman Curia, and in 1908 he was excommunicated.
+Loisy's views brought him into conflict with the Catholic hierarchy, including Popes Leo XIII and Pius X. In 1893, he was dismissed from his position as professor of the Catholic University of Paris.
+Several of his works were placed in the Index of Forbidden Books, and in 1908 he was formally excommunicated.
+He was never reconciled with the official church, and from 1909 to 1932 he held the chair of history of religions at the Collège de France.
+He also taught at the École pratique des hautes études and at the Faculty of Letters of the University of Paris, and was made an officer of the Legion of Honour in 1932.

 Education

 Born on 28 February 1857 at Ambrières, Loisy was put into the ecclesiastical school of Saint-Dizier at four years old.
 He decided for the priesthood and was educated from 1874 to 1879 at the Grand séminaire de Châlons-en-Champagne; he entered the Institut Catholique de Paris in 1878/1879.
 Prior to his ordination to the subdiaconate, he had experienced doubts regarding the soundness of the Catholic faith.
 After an illness he returned to the Institut and was ordained a priest on 29 June 1879.
 Initially assigned parish work, in 1881 he requested to be reassigned to the Institut to complete his baccalauréat in theology.
 That autumn he became instructor in Hebrew.
-He took additional courses in Hebrew with Ernest Renan at the Collège de France.
+From 1882 to 1885 he took additional courses in Hebrew with Ernest Renan at the Collège de France, and began teaching Assyrian in 1886.
 He was also influenced, as to biblical languages and textual criticism, by the Abbé Paulin Martin, and as to a consciousness of the biblical problems and a sense of form by the historical intuition and irony of Abbé Louis Duchesne.
 He took his theological degree in March 1890, by the oral defense of forty Latin scholastic theses and by a French dissertation, Histoire du canon de l'ancien testament, published as his first book in that year.